 These tools use the principle of the guillotine and are typically installed at the end of one arm.
 The unit selected must be capable of cutting the main and the guide wires of the bell.
 Also, note that some models are designed to cut umbilicals up to 270 mm diameter.

 - Grinder:

-This tool can be used to cut the umbilical or any debris other than cables if necessary.
-The use of a diamond disk with a diameter sufficient to cut the umbilical in one pass is recommended.
+This tool can be used to cut metal and concrete and the umbilical of the bell if necessary.
+Diamond disks with diameters sufficient to cut the objects in one pass are recommended.

 - Hook: